asjuan/sewrjs/README.md

 Yet another javascript library that provides basic funcional operators.

-Functions can be stitched together to produce a new function, that is the composition of both of them.
+Functions can be stitched together to produce a new function, that is refered as the composition of both of them.

-This tiny library won't interfere with other libraries.
+This tiny library won't interfere with existing libraries.

 ## Examples